 Your Farmers Dozen Cool Cutting Garden Guide

 Thank you for bringing flowers into your life in a whole new way.
-This kit is designed to give you a steady supply of beautiful, cut-and-come-again blooms.
+This kit is designed to give you a steady supply of beautiful blooms.

 • Healthy, ready-to-plant seedlings

-• Basic support materials—2 pieces of support netting
+• Basic support materials — 2 pieces of support netting and zip ties to secure it

 • A curated mix of cut flowers chosen for beauty and productivity